David-OConnor/dynamics/README.md

 ## Goals
-- Runs traditional MD algorithms accurately
+- Runs Newtonian MD algorithms accurately
 - Easy to install, learn, and use
 - Fast
 - Easy integration into workflows, scripting, and applications